kadena-io/pact/docs/pact-reference.rst

 Formal Verification
 ~~~~~~~~~~~~~~~~~~~

-Pact's typechecker is designed to output a fully typechecked, inlined
+Pact’s typechecker is designed to output a fully typechecked, inlined
 AST for use generating formal proofs in SMT-LIB2.
 If the typecheck does
-not fully succeed, the module is not considered "provable".
+not fully succeed, the module is not considered “provable”.

-We see, then, that Pact code can move its way up a "safety" gradient,
+We see, then, that Pact code can move its way up a “safety” gradient,
-starting with no types, then with "enough" types, and lastly, with
+starting with no types, then with “enough” types, and lastly, with
 formal proofs.

 Note that as of Pact 2.0 the formal verification function is still under
 development.

+.. keysets:

 Keysets and Authorization
 -------------------------

 Pact is inspired by Bitcoin scripts to incorporate public-key
 authorization directly into smart contract execution and administration.

+.. keysetdefinition:

 Keyset definition
 ~~~~~~~~~~~~~~~~~